 The program initially focuses on behavior change for heart-healthy exercise and physical activity.
 The institute’s goal is to support CVD patients in making long-term, sustainable, efficient and effective health-promoting lifestyle changes using new digital technologies.

-The consortium partners of the LBI for Digital Health and Prevention are the University Hospital Salzburg, under the lead of the Institute for Sports Medicine, the Salzburg University of Applied Sciences, the Paris-Lodron University Salzburg, the Salzburg Research Forschungsgesellschaft, the Austrian Institute of Technology and the State of Salzburg.
+The consortium partners of the LBI for Digital Health and Prevention are the University Hospital Salzburg, under the lead of the Institute for Sports Medicine, the Salzburg University of Applied Sciences, the Paris-Lodron University Salzburg, the Salzburg Research Forschungsgesellschaft, the Austrian Institute of Technology, the Paracelsus Medical Private University, and the State of Salzburg.